 The "insecure" policy is a built-in policy (like "default").
 It will make sure the zone is still DNSSEC maintained, to allow for a graceful transition to unsigned.
+It also publishes the CDS and CDNSKEY DELETE records for you when the time is right.

-When the DS records have been removed from the parent zone, use rndc dnssec -checkds -key <id>withdrawn example.com to tell named that the DS is removed, and the remaining DNSSEC records will be removed in a timely manner.
+When the DS records have been removed from the parent zone, use rndc dnssec -checkds -key <id> withdrawn example.com to tell named that the DS is removed, and the remaining DNSSEC records will be removed in a timely manner.
 Or if you have parental agents configured, the DNSSEC records will be automatically removed after BIND has seen that the parental agents no longer serves the DS RRset for this zone.